-Alternative Analysis Condition Envi ironmental In npacts Roadway Bridge Hydro- logical Impacts Construction Cost Right-of- Way Impacts Utility Impacts Total Estimated Cost Arkansas River shiner critical habitat NWI wetlands and ponds NWI riverine area Historic/Section 4(f) Impacts Qualitative Economic Analysis Alternative D Option 1 Retain Existing Structure as Off-System Monument under ODOT Ownership US-281 traffic would be rerouted to nearby existing highways.
+Envi ironmental In npacts re Analysis lition Roadway Bridge Hydro- logical Impacts Construction Cost Right-of- Way Impacts Utility Impacts Total Estimated Cost Arkansas River shiner critical habitat NWI wetlands and ponds NWI riverine area Historic/Section 4(f) Impacts Qualitative Economic Analysis Alternative C Option 4 Reconstruct on Existing Alignment New roadway facility would be built to current standards Bridge "A" will be removed and rebuilt to current standards.
+Substandard bridge width of Bridge "B" is not addressed.
+None \$37,015,000 8 parcels impacted \$85,000 Six utility impacts \$1,035,000 \$38,135,000 2.4 ac 0.2 ac 1.2 ac 4(f) use of bridge and roadway features by removal of historic bridge -Loss of historic bridge and the tourism draw it provides would be very detrimental to region and state. -A new, wider bridge in the same location would be of potential benefit for all traffic Alternative D Option 1 Retain Existing Structure as Off-System Monument under ODOT Ownership US-281 traffic would be rerouted to nearby existing highways.
 The roadway would serve only as an access road for Bridge "A" monument and local properties.
 Existing Bridge "A" will be rehabilitated to address structural deficiency and converted to a pedestrian bridge.
-None \$16,260,000 \$45,000 \$755,000 \$17,060,000 None None None -Individual 4(f) use of bridge by removal of vehicular traffic -Removal of vehicular traffic would be a benefit to structure's life span -Removal of ability to drive across bridge could deter travelers Alternative D Option 2 Retain Existing Structure as an Off- System Monument and Transfer Ownership of the Structure to a Private or Public Entity US-281 traffic would be rerouted to nearby existing highways.
+None \$17,890,000 \$50,000 \$835,000 \$18,775,000 None None None -Individual 4(f) use of bridge by removal of vehicular traffic -Removal of vehicular traffic would be a benefit to structure's life span -Removal of ability to drive across bridge could deter travelers Alternative D Option 2 Retain Existing Structure as an Off- System Monument and Transfer Ownership of the Structure to a Private or Public Entity US-281 traffic would be rerouted to nearby existing highways.
 The roadway would serve only as an access road for Bridge "A" monument and local properties.
 Existing Bridge "A" will be rehabilitated to address structural deficiency and converted to a pedestrian bridge.
-None \$8,090,000 \$45,000 \$755,000 \$8,890,000 None None None -Individual 4(f) use of bridge by removal of vehicular traffic -Removal of vehicular traffic would be a benefit to structure's life span -Removal of ability to drive across bridge could deter travelers
+None \$8,900,000 \$50,000 \$835,000 \$9,785,000 None None None -Individual 4(f) use of bridge by removal of vehicular traffic -Removal of vehicular traffic would be a benefit to structure's life span -Removal of ability to drive across bridge could deter travelers